|

 this part of the county, but there are still a few

-custom home sites and lots with reasonable acreage
+custom home and building sites, plus lots with reasonable acreage

 available.
 In gate guarded Coto de Caza, lots are